Venetian language: Vowels

-An accented á is pronounced as [], (an intervocalic // could be pronounced as a [] sound).
+An accented á is pronounced as [].
+An intervocalic // could be pronounced as a [] sound.

 Prosody

-While written Venetian looks similar to Italian, it sounds very different, with a distinct lilting cadence, almost musical.
-Compared to Italian, in Venetian syllabic rhythms are more evenly timed, accents are less marked, but on the other hand tonal modulation is much wider and melodic curves are more intricate.
+While written Venetian looks similar to Italian, it sounds very different, with a distinct lilting cadence.
+Compared to Italian, in Venetian syllabic rhythms are more evenly timed and accents are less marked; on the other hand, tonal modulation is much wider and melodic curves are more intricate.
 Stressed and unstressed syllables sound almost the same; there are no long vowels, and there is no consonant lengthening.
 Compare the Italian sentence va laggiù con lui /[val.ladˌd͡ʒuk.konˈluː.i]/ "go there with him" (all long/heavy syllables but final) with Venetian va là zo co lu /[va.laˌzo.koˈlu]/ (all short/light syllables).